Articles

 good-title-tag

 A good practice is to wait until the page is finished before choosing the title.
-This will enable you to tie the keywords into your content instead of trying to plan the text of the page around two or three keywords.
+This will enable you to tie the keywords into your content instead of trying to plan the page’s text around two or three keywords.

 4. Keep Your URLs Readable

 Long, ugly URLs are scattered everywhere on the Internet.
 Some of the biggest, professionally built websites are the biggest offenders of this best practice.
-If all anyone ever clicked it, the URL content wouldn’t matter much, but they need to be written down, emailed, and shared on social networking websites.
+If anyone ever clicked it, the URL content wouldn’t matter much, but it must be written down, emailed, and shared on social networking websites.
 A good URL describes the content so the search bots and visitors can relate it to your page content.
 It should also be as short as possible.

 bad-url